 “One day my sister called me to tell me the tragic news that she had miscarried.
 My mother’s massive birthday party was the next day, and my sister said she would not attend.
-And she asked me to inform my parents of her tragic news.
+And she asked me to inform my parents about her tragic news.
 So I went to see my parents and asked them to sit because I had some bad news.
-I told them of the miscarriage, and to my horror my mother actually smiled while I was delivering the sad news.
+I told them of the miscarriage, and to my horror, my mother actually smiled while I was delivering the sad news.
 As disturbing as it sounds, she seemed to gain some sort of satisfaction from my sister’s pain.”

 15. An Abuser Will Try to Come Off As Perfect

 “My colleague always looked immaculate in perfect clothes and perfectly groomed.
 She wore a perfect smile and was always hard at work.
 She was horrible to me, but I always thought she was at least good at her job.
 When she left the organization one of the service providers told me she was glad she had left, and described her as “impossibly bad at her job.”
-She had pretty much everyone in the organization convinced she was great at what she did, and had managed to expertly deflect blame for any problems on the consultants and companies that she worked with.
+She had pretty much everyone in the organization convinced she was great at what she did and had managed to expertly deflect blame for any problems on the consultants and companies that she worked with.
 It was a real eye-opener for me.”

-16. Abusers Are predominantly Concerned With Image
+16. Abusers Are Predominantly Concerned With Image

-“My mother always bragged that her daughters were married before they produced children, because it reflected well on her.
+“My mother always bragged that her daughters were married before they produced children because it reflected well on her.
 She had obviously brought us up ‘properly’, with a high moral standard.
 Imagine my surprise when I recently discovered her Marriage Certificate!
 She was 6 months pregnant when she tied the knot!
 No doubt that is partly the reason we did not have contact with the extended family!”

 17. An Abuser Thinks You Only Exist For Their Needs

 “When my mother would call or ask you to help with something, saying: “I have time tomorrow” or “Can I call you back in 5 minutes” were unacceptable answers.
 Even as an adult, I was not in charge of my own time.
 When she needed you, you had better jump and stand to attention.
-She once told me she thought my partner was autistic, because he had refused to throw his whole schedule around and inconvenience a lot of people just to accommodate my mother’s last minute plans.
+She once told me she thought my partner was autistic because he had refused to throw his whole schedule around and inconvenience a lot of people just to accommodate my mother’s last-minute plans.
 It seems in her mind we only come into existence when she has a need for us.”

 18. Abusers Abhor Compliments

-Of course they are fine with compliments about them, but let me explain.
+Of course, they are fine with compliments about them, but let me explain.

-“Not only would my mother not give me compliments, she would also make sure the ones I got from other people did not count.
+“Not only would my mother not give me compliments, but she would also make sure the ones I got from other people did not count.
 When I was about 10 I sang a solo in my choir’s recital.
 A picture of me appeared on the front page of the local newspaper, and the article discussed how well I had done.
 The only comment my mother gave?
 Did you have to wear that outfit?
 You look stupid!”